lucien-carneiro/RType-documentation/docs/index.rst

 .. note::

    We are a team of 5 students on this project.
-   To divide the work, 2 people are in charge of each of the 3 parts that will be detailed in this documentation.
+   To divide the work, 2 people are in charge of the ECS, 2 others for the server/client protocol and the last one for the integration, compilation and documentation

 .. warning::